The Prosecution of a Case

 Felonies that are charged by a law enforcement officer will start in District Court.
 This allows officers to quickly and appropriately bring criminal charges into the courtroom.
 With the exception of low-level felony plea bargains, felony cases cannot be heard or tried in District Court.
 A defendant charged with a felony in District Court will receive a Probable Cause Hearing date, where, if the State chooses, evidence may be presented by the Assistant District Attorney showing that probable cause exists to substantiate the felony offense.
 If a judge agrees and finds probable cause exists, the case is bound over to Superior Court for continued prosecution.

-For any felony offense to reach Superior Court or a jury trial, a prosecutor must submit a proposed indictment to a Grand Jury for their consideration.
+For any felony offense to fully reach Superior Court for a jury trial, a prosecutor must submit a proposed indictment to a Grand Jury for their consideration.
 This process can occur even if the case was dismissed at the District Court level.
-And in cases where a judge in District Court has found probable cause for a felony, the case must still be submitted to a Grand Jury by a prosecutor to ensure that Superior Court has proper jurisdiction over the felony offenses.
+And in cases where a judge in District Court has found probable cause for a felony (or the defendant waived their right to a probable cause hearing), the case must still be submitted to a Grand Jury by a prosecutor to ensure that Superior Court has proper jurisdiction over the felony offenses.
 Felony case investigative files are turned over by law enforcement for review by the DA’s office.
 The complexity, type, and severity of a case will have an effect on how each Assistant District Attorney decides to charge and prosecute a particular defendant’s case.

 Once a Grand Jury approves a prosecutor’s Indictment (meaning they issued a “True Bill of Indictment”), the felony case is set on an Administrative docket.
 These Admin dockets allow the State and defense the opportunity to periodically check in on cases to review evidence and plea negotiations.
 If a case is not resolved in Admin court, the case is continued to a trial calendar and the State will prepare for trial.